IBM-Cloud/ansible-collection-ibm/docs/ibm_service_instance_info.rst

     The guid of the space in which the instance is present

-  credentials (False, dict, None)
-    The service broker-provided credentials to use this service.

-  service_keys (False, list, None)
-    Service keys asociated with the service instance

-  service_plan_guid (False, str, None)
-    The uniquie identifier of the service offering plan type

   iaas_classic_username (False, any, None)
     (Required when generation = 1) The IBM Cloud Classic Infrastructure (SoftLayer) user name.
 This can also be provided via the environment variable 'IAAS_CLASSIC_USERNAME'.